Applications: Submit no later than 4:30 p.m. Eastern Daylight Time, October 1, 2022.

 1400 Independence Avenue, SW,

 - Code of Federal Regulation, 7 CFR 4279, Subpart C and 7 CFR 4287, Subpart D, and continued in the Agricultural Act of 2014 (2014 Farm Bill)(Pub.
 L. 113-79).

 - This program is authorized under 7 U.S.C.
 8103.

 Why does USDA Rural Development do this?

-NOTE: Please contact Energy Programs at (202) 720-0410 before attempting to fill out any forms or applications for this program.
+NOTE: Please contact James Campbell, Program Processing Division before attempting to fill out any forms or applications for this program.
 This will save you valuable time in completing your application.

 Two-Phase Application Process

-Next, lenders must submit a complete (Phase 1) application.
-Phase 1 applications, which are the initial application submissions, must provide information to determine Lender, Borrower and Project eligibility; preliminary economic and technical feasibility; and the priority score of the application.
+Next, the applicant must submit a complete Phase 1 application.
+The application must provide information to determine lender, borrower, and project eligibility; preliminary economic and technical feasibility; and the priority score of the application."

-Based on the priority score ranking, the Agency will invite applicants whose Phase 1 applications receive higher priority scores to proceed to Phase 2 of the process.
+Based on the priority score ranking, the Agency will invite applicants whose Phase 1 application receive higher priority scores to proceed to Phase 2 of the process.